 Preparing for your internship should begin the moment you step on campus.
 The Greenlee School provides a number of internship resources to help, but you are responsible for finding your 499A internship.
 Here are some steps you can take now to help you land your internship:

-- When do you want to complete your internship?
-Use your four-year plan to make sure you are on track to complete 499A prerequisites.
+- Use your four-year plan to make sure you are on track to complete 499A prerequisites.

 - Collect work samples from courses, student media, clubs and organizations.
 Search for work opportunities that could contribute to your portfolio.

-- Attend workshops to prepare for your internship and Greenlee School events and internship fairs to network with alumni and professionals.
+- Attend workshops to prepare for your internship and Greenlee School events and internship fairs and career fairs to network with alumni and professionals.

 - Where do you want to work?
 Think of specifics (location of internship, living arrangements and cost), and look for contacts within organizations.
 Keep track of companies you’re interested in, including contact information, a list of required application materials and application deadlines for each organization.

 - Meet with your faculty adviser to discuss 499 opportunities.